 - I. The principal has determined that qualified full time employees of the School Board are not available to perform these responsibilities. - II.
-The contracted employment conforms to rules and regulations of the State Board of Education and the bylaws of the Florida High School Athletic Association (FHSAA). - III.
-The employment procedures and contracted services conform to standards and procedures provided by the Superintendent, including but not limited to, the following: - A. Use of an approved agreement form for contracted services. - B. Assessment of the qualifications of such persons. - C. Agreement by the contracted employee to abide by The Code of Ethics of the Education Profession in Florida. - D. Evaluation of performed services to be conducted by the principal/designee and appropriate records maintained. - IV.
+The contracted employment conforms to rules and regulations of the State Board of Education and the bylaws of the Florida High School Athletic Association (FHSAA). - Ill.
+The employment procedures and contracted services conform to standards and procedures provided by the Superintendent, including but not limited to: - A. Use of an approved agreement form for contracted services. - B. Assessment of the qualifications of such persons. - C. Agreement by the contracted employee to abide by the Code of Ethics of the Education Profession in Florida. - D. Evaluation of performed services to be conducted by the principal/designee and appropriate records maintained. - IV.
 Payment for services shall be according to the approved District schedule of salary supplements for the services rendered. - V. The District shall attempt to ensure that community-based coaches reflect the diversity of racial, ethnic, and gender groups that the School Board believes to be important to the educational experiences of students.

-119.07, 1001.43, 1012.22, 1012.24, 1012.27, 1012.31, 1012.33, 1012.36, 1012.55, 1012.56, F.S.
+LAW(S) IMPLEMENTED: 119.07, 1001.43, 1012.22, 1012.24, 1012.27,